 - Participating in committees (Equal Opportunities Committee, Selection Committee)

-Holistic career development is just as important as it is challenging for young researchers in academic life today.
-In coordination with the postdocs, a tailored qualification programme has been developed, which includes core competence areas for a successful career in research and academic management:
+Tailored career development is just as important as it is challenging for young researchers in academic life today.
+In coordination with the postdocs, a tailored qualification programme has been developed, which includes core competence areas for a successful career in research and academic management, the contents of which are continually updated to meet the needs of our postdocs:

 - Research and Publishing Strategies